 The Bank of England launched its ‘forward guidance’ policy in August 2013.
 The announcement was the first clear sign that the new Governor, Mark Carney, intended to make monetary policy more open and transparent – namely that well publicised unemployment figures will be used to provide significant and tangible evidence of whether macro-economic policy is working in general, and whether, specifically, monetary conditions will be tightened or loosened during Mr. Carney’s tenure at the Bank.

 Of course, while the Bank of England’s brief has not changed – namely to achieve the inflation target of 2% while creating a stable financial environment – the acceptance that conventional monetary instruments failed to bring about sustained recovery following the financial crisis.
-This announcement clearly brought to an end the Mervyn King era.
+This announcement clearly brought to an end to the Mervyn King era.

 As the Bank of England put it itself (Inflation Report, August 1st 2013) its forward guidance “should reduce the risk that, as the recovery gains traction, market interest rates rise prematurely and people worry excessively about early rises in borrowing costs.
 By so doing, it should help to secure a recovery of sufficient strength and duration to return output, employment and incomes to their full potential levels, consistent with medium-term price stability.”